Promotion

 Law and Media Round Up – 17 September 2012

-Reblogged from Inforrm's Blog: The Inforrm Law & Media round up is back from a summer break, slightly ahead of the start of the new legal term.
-These regular weekly round ups contain summaries of relevant legal and parliamentary proceedings … Continue reading
+Inforrm's Blog The Inforrm Law & Media round up is back from a summer break, slightly ahead of the start of the new legal term.
+These regular weekly round ups contain summaries of relevant legal and parliamentary proceedings and media … Continue reading

 Leveson’s Legacy: Beyond dusty tomes and 21st century buzzwords